hbcuong99/hbcuong99/README.md

-- 👋 Hi, I’m @hbcuong99
+- 👋 Hi, I’m @hbcuong
-- 👀 I’m interested in ...
+- 👀 I’m interested in web programming
-- 🌱 I’m currently learning ...
+- 🌱 I'm at work now
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I always want to make friends and share knowledge with each other in the programming industry
 - 📫 How to reach me ...

+🕺Can contact me via skype: https://join.skype.com/invite/o7lPkqZode4d

 <!---
 hbcuong99/hbcuong99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.